 Start the CQL shell and set up the keyspace and table, the `csqlsh` can be found in `bin` folder of the Cassandra install.

 Now we are ready to post in our Cassandra Sink configuration.
-To submit tasks to Kafka Connect in distributed mode you post in your config as Json to the rest endpoint.
-Kafka Connect exposes this by default at port 8083.
-To make this easier we developed a small command line tool to help interaction with Kafka Connect.
+To submit tasks to the Connect API in distributed mode you post in your config as Json to the rest endpoint.
+The Connect API exposes this by default at port 8083.
+To make this easier we developed a small command line tool to help interaction with the Connect API.
 It can be found here.
 We also have a CLI for the Schema Registry.
 To post in the config download the Connect cli and run the following passing in the configuration file we created earlier.

-The Sink should start, then you can check the logs in the terminal you started Kafka Connect in:
+The Sink should start, then you can check the logs in the terminal you started the Connect API in Kafka in:

 The CLI also lets you check for active connectors and their status.
 The full set of supported commands are `ps|get|rm|create|run|status`.